Skip to main content

 Primary relevance

-A back, knee, shoulder or hand injury that stops a plumber working is the single most likely cause of claim.
-For qualified general plumbers the panel typically offers benefit periods to age 65, but roof plumbing and unqualified work commonly drop to two or five years, so this is the cover where insurer choice and category placement matter most.
+A back, knee, shoulder, or hand injury that stops you working is the single most likely reason a plumber would claim.
+For qualified general plumbers, income protection can often pay through to retirement age, but for roof plumbing and unqualified work the maximum payment period is commonly much shorter.
+This is the cover where the insurer you choose, and how your work is categorised, matter most, so it is worth comparing carefully.

 Life cover